qarmin/czkawka/instructions/Instruction.md

 Only some file extensions are supported, because I rely on external crates.
 Also some false positives may be shown(e.g. https://github.com/image-rs/jpeg-decoder/issues/130) so always open file to check if it is really broken.

 ## Config/Cache files
-For now Czkawka store only 2 files on disk:
+For now Czkawka store few config and cache files on disk:
 - `czkawka_gui_config.txt` - stores configuration of GUI which may be loaded at startup
 - `cache_similar_image.txt` - stores cache data and hashes which may be used later without needing to compute image hash again - editing this file may cause app crashes.
 - `cache_broken_files.txt` - stores cache data of broken files